Sala004/Data-Structures/README.md

 # Data Structures

 ### Overview
-I have a long journey ahead in studying data structures, one of the most important topics in computer science.
-I created this repository to track my progress and share my solutions throughout this challenging and extensive process.
-I've consumed a lot of content and solved numerous problems, but I appreciate the organized challenges presented here in this repo because they’re gradual.
-You can search for the name of each problem, and you may find it across various websites, even if it’s not available on an online judge.
+This repo documents my journey through studying data structures, one of the most important topics in computer science.
+I've consumed a lot of content and solved a bunch of problems, and I created this list to track my progress, so I appreciate this list.
+It has helped me understand complex topics clearly because the challenges gradually become harder.
+You can search for a problem name, and you will find various coding sites discussing it, even if there's no online judge available.

+### Resources

+There are many well-known courses that provide comprehensive content and clear explanations.
+I personally used different resources and switched between them smoothly, but sticking with one resource is preferable.